stacked-learning/biomethane-practice-for-Github-1/replit.md

 # Overview

-This is a full-stack web application built with React and Express.js that appears to be focused on hydrogen energy information and education.
-The application features a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components for a polished user interface.
-The backend uses Express.js with Drizzle ORM configured for PostgreSQL, though currently implements in-memory storage for development purposes.
+This is an interactive hydrogen education tool built with React and Express.js featuring an animated quadrant navigation system optimized for iFrame embedding.
+The application presents hydrogen education content through four main quadrants (Process, Transport, Storage, Product) with smooth animations and detailed content sections.
+It includes integrated interactive components like the Hydrogen Rainbow visualization and Oxygen Level Chart for comprehensive educational experiences.

 # User Preferences